THE LOCALS’ GUIDE TO OSLO

 Norberg’s tips for urban Sunday walks

 Asphalt jungle: Oslo has everything from coffee shops and skyscrapers to primeval forests and beaches.
 What more could you want?
-Well, while the asphalt jungle is fabulous, it is also nice to take a break in one of the city parks – and there are plenty to choose from.
-Plus, the best coffee in the world is always within reach when you stroll around the streets of Oslo.
+Well, while the asphalt jungle is fabulous, it is also nice to take a break in one of the city parks.
+The best coffee in the world is always within reach when you stroll around the streets of Oslo.

-The best city walk ever: In 2015, Havnepromenaden opened.
-This eight-kilometre-long walk along the Oslofjord must be one of the finest city walks in the world.
-Like a Kinder egg, it’s full of surprises and you get urban, nature, and fjord experiences all in one.
+The best city walk ever: Havnepromenaden – an eight-kilometre-long walk along the Oslofjord must be one of the finest city walks in the world.
+It’s full of surprises and you get urban, nature, and fjord experiences all in one.
 Start in Frognerkilen and make Kongen Marina your first stop.
 This is an uber-cool bar, restaurant and shop by the water with deck chairs and a sauna.
-A great place to eat is the organic restaurant Mohn in Filipstad.
-Feel free to add a photo of the “Tree of Ténéré” – an artificial tree that lights up with 125,000 LED lights – to the already existing collection on Instagram.
 Sip a take-away coffee from Aker Brygge as you stroll past Akershus Fortress.
-And can you resist the street food at the Vippa food hall or from the food trucks at SALT?
-The trip ends in Bjørvika, where you get another Kinder egg trio; the main library Deichman Bjørvika, Oslo Opera House, and the lido at Sørenga.
+Taste street food at the Vippa food hall or from the food trucks at SALT.
+The trip ends in Bjørvika, where you'll find the main library Deichman Bjørvika and the Oslo Opera House.

-Along the river: The Akerselva river divides the city in two, and it’s also the main artery in the capital.
-The river flows all the way from Oslo’s largest lake Maridalsvannet, which serves as the city’s main drinking water supply, and down to the fjord.
-Along the way, you can explore everything from tranquil nature to lively cafés and industrial history.
-It is easiest to start at the Ankerbrua bridge at the lower end of Grünerløkka.
-From there, you just follow the river upwards.
-If you want to bring a packed lunch, the food hall Mathallen is within easy reach – and with such a wide choice, it’s impossible not to find something you like.
+Along the river: Along the Akerselva river you can explore everything from tranquil nature to lively cafés and industrial history.
+From Ankerbrua bridge at the lower end of Grünerløkka, you just follow the river upwards.
+If you want to bring a packed lunch, the food hall Mathallen is within easy reach.
 Leave room for dessert at Hønse-Lovisas Hus, a café located on the steepest hill next to a waterfall.
-Tuck into a waffle, a piece of blueberry pie, or a cinnamon bun.
-Give the rhubarb slush a chance too!
-The remaining part of the walk along Akerselva is flatter, calmer and quieter, as you get further and further away from the busy city centre.

 River paddling: How about a bit of paddling?
 Join a guided SUP board or kayak tour along Akerselva with Mad Goats.
 Wet and wild!

 Wow factor: Where do you get the best view of Norway’s biggest city?
-Just venture a little bit outside of the centre.
-Take the metro or tram to Storo and bus 56 to Akebakkeskogen.
-From there you walk up a steep but short road through the forest to the top of Grefsenkollen.
-One thing is for sure – once you reach the top, your first thought will be “wow!”
+Travel to Akebakkeskogen.
+From there you walk up to the top of Grefsenkollen.
+Once you reach the top, your first thought will be “wow!”.
 The view is absolutely stunning.
-Just like the restaurant up there – it’s hard to beat a pizza and a beer on the roof of Oslo.
+Just like the restaurant up there.
+It’s hard to beat a pizza on the roof of Oslo.

-Sauna time: After the walk, you have deserved a visit to one of the floating saunas on the fjord.
+Sauna time: Visit one of the floating saunas on the fjord.
 Any time of year!
 Thanks to the hot steam, everyone can enjoy a refreshing dip in the fjord.
-At the moment, it’s probably the coolest and at the same time the hottest thing you can do in Oslo.
+At the moment, it’s probably the coolest and hottest thing you can do in Oslo.
 There are several saunas to try: Kok Oslo, Oslo Sauna Association in Bjørvika right by the Opera House, and Greenboats at Aker Brygge.

 Go skiing: Take the metro from the city centre to Frognerseteren.
-From here you can look forward to some lovely cross-country skiing with amazing views.
-Follow the trail down the hills to Ullevålseter, a nice forest café where you can rest your legs.
-Back at Frognerseteren, you can complete your Norwegian experience by ordering sour cream porridge with a glass of squash in front of the fireplace in Kafé Seterstua.
+Look forward to some lovely cross-country skiing with amazing views.
+Follow the trail down the hills to Ullevålseter, a nice forest café.
+Back at Frognerseteren, you can complete your Norwegian experience by ordering sour cream porridge in front of the fireplace in Kafé Seterstua.

 While you’re here: Other suggestions for a Sunday in Oslo are to explore the city by bike, go for a walk in the forest, and visit a climbing park.
 Find more outdoor activities in Oslo.